-In addition to the problem of information overload, valuable knowledge is being continually lost as staff leave.
-Douglas predicted that seventy per cent of the senior working population will retire within the next four years in most developed countries.
+Besides the problem of information overload, valuable knowledge is being continually lost as staff leave - 70% of the senior working population will retire within the next 4 years in most developed countries (Douglas 2003).
 Even when information and knowledge are captured and recorded, it can be difficult to retrieve relevant elements.
-It has been recognised (Al-Hakim, 2007) that effective methods are needed to value information characteristics (e.g. accuracy, completeness, timeliness, currency and trust level) at appropriate stages in the information cycle.
-A variety of metrics and empirical methods may be required to prevent information overload, to retain the correct information for reuse, and to identify the history and context to give it subsequent meaning; that is to maintain high value information especially through the design of future information systems and knowledge management tools.
-All this invites the inevitable question of what we mean by value.
-Thomson, et al. (2003) argues for clarity, especially when a number of stakeholders are involved.
+It has been recognised (Al-Hakim 2007) that effective methods are needed to value information characteristics (e.g. accuracy, completeness, timeliness, currency and trust level) at appropriate stages in the information cycle.
+A variety of metrics and empirical methods may be required to avoid information overload, to retain the correct information for reuse, and to identify the history and context to give it subsequent meaning; that is to maintain high value information especially in the design of future information systems and knowledge management tools.
+All this begs the inevitable question of what we mean by value.
+Thomson et al. (2003) argued for clarity, especially when a variety of stakeholders are involved.
 They developed the VALiD approach to help deliver stakeholder value, especially in the design stages, in which the trade-off between benefits, sacrifices and resources is considered.
-There is a need to be able to evaluate information, including its contribution to, and consumption of, an organisation's resources, i.e. its potential benefits and the cost of acquiring and maintaining it.
+There is a need to be able to value information, including its contribution to, and consumption of, an organisation's resources, i.e. its potential benefits and the cost of acquiring and maintaining it.